-- Smashwords is an aggregator site and loads to various other book sellers
+- Smashwords is an aggregator site and loads to various other booksellers

 - New but testing well is draft2DIGITAL From one portal, sell through 4 of the industry’s most powerful retailers.
-Draft2Digital is a digital publishing aggregator which provides a single, easy-to-use portal where you can convert your manuscript into an expertly-formatted ebook and publish it through all the industry’s most powerful retailers.
+Draft2Digital is a digital publishing aggregator that provides a single, easy-to-use portal where you can convert your manuscript into an expertly-formatted ebook and publish it through all the industry’s most powerful retailers.